Firdous-Qaiser/react-todo-list-app/README.md

 ## 🧪 Testing

-This project includes unit testing using **Jest** and React Testing Library to ensure components work correctly.
+This project includes unit testing using Jest and React Testing Library to ensure components work correctly.

-Run tests using:
+To run tests:

 ```bash
 npm test